ruby/ruby/doc/contributing/testing_ruby.md

     make test OPTS=-v
     ```

-    To run a specific file with GNU make, we can use:
+    (GNU make only) To run a specific file, we can use:

     ```sh
     make ../test/ruby/test_string.rb